 - ii.
-Meeting with PPS and Execution of the PPS-Created Sentence of Probation Form and Enrollment Form after the Sentencing Hearing - 57.
-Individuals assigned to PPS probation then meet with PPS in a separate room of the Municipal Court courthouse. - 58.
-During the meeting, PPS completes a PPS-created "Sentence of Probation" form (hereinafter "PPS Sentence of Probation Form"). - 59.
-A Municipal Court magistrate or magistrate supervisor has already signed the PPS Sentence of Probation Form on behalf of Judge Gomany before PPS completes the Form during this meeting between PPS and the individual. - 60.
-The PPS Sentence of Probation Form requires PPS to fill in the number of months of probation, which is typically 24 months-even though the Municipal Court's Probation Order regularly specifies a shorter period of 12 months. - 61.
+Meeting with PPS and Execution of the PPS-Created Sentence of Probation Form and Enrollment Form After the Sentencing Hearing - 60.
+Individuals assigned to PPS probation then met with PPS in a separate room of the Municipal Court courthouse. - 61.
+During the meeting, PPS completed a PPS-created "Sentence of Probation" form (hereinafter "PPS Sentence of Probation Form"), which a Municipal Court magistrate or magistrate supervisor had previously signed on behalf of Judge Gomany. - 62.
+The PPS Sentence of Probation Form requires PPS to fill in the number of months of probation.
+PPS typically assigned individuals to 24 months of probation, even though the Municipal Court's Probation Order regularly specified a shorter period of 12 months. - 63.
 The PPS Sentence of Probation Form also requires PPS to specify the amount the probationer must pay PPS each month, including a monthly probation service fee of \$40.00 to PPS (corrected by hand from a printed version of \$45.00 and more than the amount of \$30.00 specified in the Contract, see Ex.
-A at 8), and an amount that that goes towards the fines and court costs owed to the Municipal Court, which is at least an additional \$40.
-By contrast, the Probation Order does not specify an amount to pay. - 62.
+A at 8), and an amount that that goes towards the fines and court costs owed to the Municipal Court, which PPS typically set at least an additional \$40.
+By contrast, the Probation Order does not specify an amount to pay. - 64.
 The PPS Sentence of Probation Form specifies other conditions, such as reporting to the probation supervisor as directed.
-By contrast, the Probation Order does not specify these conditions. - 63.
-The PPS form also lists sixteen other possible conditions of probation that PPS may select on the Form.
-Generally, PPS specifies in the Form that persons such as Plaintiffs must abstain from the use of alcohol or drugs and submit to random testing and not drive without a valid driver's license.
+By contrast, the Probation Order does not specify these conditions. - 65.
+The PPS Sentence of Probation Form also lists sixteen other possible conditions of probation that PPS may select from.
+Generally, PPS specified in the Form that persons such as Plaintiffs must abstain from the use of alcohol or drugs and submit to random testing and not drive without a valid driver's license.
 By contrast, the Probation Order does not specify these conditions.

-- 64. Once PPS completes the Sentence of Probation Form, the probationer and PPS sign it.
-Defendant Gomany, however, does not further review or approve the Form. - 65.
+- 66. Once PPS completed the Sentence of Probation Form, the probationer and PPS signed it.
+Defendant Gomany, however, did not further review or approve the Form. - 67.
 A standard PPS Sentence of Probation Form follows: